A topic from the subject of Kinetics in Chemistry.

 Overview

 • Adsorption: The accumulation of molecules on a surface.
-It can be physical (van der Waals forces) or chemical (chemisorption involving covalent bond formation).
+This can be physical adsorption (physisorption), driven by weak van der Waals forces, or chemical adsorption (chemisorption), involving the formation of chemical bonds between the adsorbate and the surface.

-• Desorption: The removal of adsorbed molecules from a surface, often driven by thermal energy.
+• Desorption: The opposite of adsorption; the removal of adsorbed molecules from a surface.
+This process is often thermally activated.

 Surface Chemistry and Heterogeneous Kinetics Experiment: Catalytic Conversion of Carbon Monoxide to Carbon Dioxide